Kihumba/private-/Phase-C/Curriculum/09 - Giving and Receiving Feedback/README.md

 After attaining this skill, and as a demonstration of it, I should be able to create the following:

 1. Action plan outlining practices in response to self-initiated feedback
-2. List of accountability partners for specific skills or areas
+2. Report of questions asked requesting feedback over a period of time
-3. Report of questions asked requesting feedback over a period of time
+3. Narrative of time I acted on feedback and bettered myself as a result

 ## Objectives